RapidataAI/rapidata-python-sdk/docs/quickstart_compare.md

 order_builder = order_builder.criteria("Which logo looks better?")
 ```

-3. Add the paths to the images you want to classify (order will be randomized):
+3. Add the paths to the images you want to compare.
+Note that this is a list of lists, where the inner list represents the images that will be compared.
+The order of those 2 images will be randomized:

 ```py
 order_builder = order_builder.media([["examples/data/rapidata_logo.png","examples/data/rapidata_concept_logo.jpg"]])
 ```

-4. Optionally add additional specifications, here we're adding a specific amount of responses<sup>1</sup> we want per datapoint, there are other functionalities you can explore:
+4. Optionally add additional specifications. here we're adding a specific amount of responses<sup>1</sup> we want per datapoint, there are other functionalities you can explore by looking at the order_builder methods:

 ```py
 order_builder = order_builder.responses(20)